ymirapp/docs/docs/reference/configuration.md

 **type**: `int | false` **default**: `10`

-This option controls the maximum number of `website` Lambda functions that can exist at the same time.
+The environment-level default concurrency value that is inherited by `website`.
+This option controls the maximum number of Lambda functions that can exist at the same time for each function type.
 (AWS calls this [reserved concurrency][2].)
 Setting this option to `false` removes the limit and allows unrestricted scaling.

+Individual function types can override this default by specifying their own `concurrency` value:
+- `website` functions inherit this value by default

 ::: tip Check out the guide
 Looking for more information on how to configure your environment for high `concurrency` values?
 Check out this [guide][10].
 :::

 ::: warning Overwhelming your database server
-If your `concurrency` value is too high or disabled, your database server could get overwhelmed when a traffic spike hits your WordPress site.
+If your `concurrency` values are too high or disabled, your database server could get overwhelmed when spikes hit your application.
 If this happens, you'll want to increase the capacity of your database server.
 :::

 ### cron
 **type**: `int | false` **default**: `1`

 The interval (in minutes) that [WP-Cron][3] gets called by CloudWatch.
 Also controls the `DISABLE_WP_CRON` constant.
 If set to `false`, it disables the CloudWatch rule and renables the standard WP-Cron behaviour.